-- 35.7.1 This Ordinance complies with relevant UK employment legislation.
+- 36.7.1 This Ordinance complies with relevant UK employment legislation.

-- 35.7.2 In addition, other relevant University of Kent People Practices include:
+- 36.7.2 In addition, other relevant University of Kent People Practices include:

 - Performance Improvement: Managers Guide

 - Performance Improvement: Staff Guide

 - Chairs Guide

 - PIP Template

-- Ordinance 43: Appeals
+- Ordinance 44 Appeals

 - Managing Sickness Absence

 - Disability in Employment

 - EDI policies, including Dignity at Work

 - Reflect; Plan; Develop (RPD) appraisal scheme

 - Induction

 - Probation

 - Learning & Development policies and provision

+- Code of Practice on Academic freedom and Freedom of Speech

-36 ILL HEALTH
+37 ILL HEALTH

-- 36.1.1 This Ordinance outlines the University's approach to handling employment issues arising from serious, long term ill health, disability and/or incapacity, in a supportive and legally compliant way. - The University believes that it is important to offer support to staff who have to cope with a serious medical condition and will make reasonable adjustments in the workplace or consider redeployment opportunities before instigating this procedure.
+- 37.1 Introduction - 37.1.1 This Ordinance outlines the University's approach to handling employment issues arising from serious, long term ill health, disability and/or incapacity, in a supportive and legally compliant way. - 37.1.2 The University believes that it is important to offer support to staff who have to cope with a serious medical condition and will make reasonable adjustments in the workplace or consider redeployment opportunities before instigating this procedure.
 The procedure under this Ordinance, therefore, should only be initiated once all other avenues for support have been explored.